xmartlabs/blog/_posts/2022-01-28-Airflow-Taskflow-a-must.md

     All these Taskflow features cut off development, maintenance, and ETL pipeline understanding time.
 Not to mention that is less prone to error.

-Lastly, notice Taskflow is quickly evolving and we might see new features and improvements soon.
-In fact, since Taskflow’s first version was out a few new decorators were added:

 - PythonVirtualenvDecorator (v2.1)
 - Taskgroup decorator (v2.1)